apache/mxnet/docs/tutorials/python/mnist.md

 # Handwritten Digit Recognition

-This tutorial guides you through a classic computer vision application: identify hand written digits with neural networks.
+In this tutorial we’ll give you a step by step walk-through of how to build a hand written digit classifier using the MNIST dataset.
+This exercise is arguably the “Hello World” of Deep Learning.

+MNIST, introduced in 1998 is a widely used dataset for hand written digit classification task.
+It consists of 70,000 28×28 pixel grayscale images of hand written digits.
+The dataset is split into 60,000 training images and 10,000 test images.
+There are 10 classes (for each of the 10 digits).
+The task at hand is to train our model using the 60,000 training images and subsequently test the classification accuracy using the 10000 test images.

+![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/example/mnist.png)

 ## Loading Data

-We first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset, which is commonly used for handwritten digit recognition.
-Each image in this dataset has been resized into 28x28 with grayscale value between 0 and 254.
+We first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset

-![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/example/mnist.png)

-The following codes download and load the images and the according labels into memory.
+The following code downloads and loads the images and the according labels into memory.

 ```python